-Under the leadership of Dr. Christian M. Stracke from the Open University of the Netherlands, Learn STEM brings together nine Partners from six European countries (The Netherlands, Belgium, Germany, Italy, Lithuania and Portugal) developing the Learn STEM Pedagogical Model and the Inquiry learning package.
+Under the lead of the Open University of the Netherlands, Learn STEM brings together nine Partners from six European countries (NL, IT, DE, PT, LT, BE) developing the Learn STEM Pedagogical Model and the Inquiry learning package.
 All these contents will be integrated in the open online learning environment and offered as a free course for teacher training.